amazeeio/docs/local_docker_development/help.md

     $ docker volume rm $(docker volume ls -q)

 Now you have a completely empty Docker, now it's time to start again with `pygmy` or `cachalot.

+## I get an error like `port is already allocated.` during

+    docker: Error response from daemon: driver failed programming external connectivity on endpoint amazeeio-haproxy (654d1f1c17b0f7304570a763e1017808b214b81648045a5c64ed6a395daeec92):
+    Bind for 0.0.0.0:443 failed: port is already allocated.